Bernal on verge on Tour de France triumph as hail storm cuts Alps stage short

 Tignes (France) (AFP) - Egan Bernal snatched the overall lead on the Tour de France on Friday after stage 19 was abandoned in a massive hail storm with the Team Ineos rider now poised to become the first Colombian to win cycling's greatest prize.

-The stage will have no official winner, but the yellow jersey goes to Bernal as he crossed the summit first and was racing downhill with Simon Yates when the pair were told of the danger ahead, the road to Tignes buried in hail and rubble.
+The stage will have no official winner, but the yellow jersey goes to Bernal as he crossed the day's penultimate summit first and was racing downhill with Simon Yates when the pair were told of the danger ahead.
+The road to Tignes was buried in hail and rubble from a landslide.

-Alaphilippe wore the yellow jersey for 14 days, carrying the hopes of the public who are so eager to see a French winner for the first time since Bernard Hinault in 1985 and defying the pundits who felt he would wilt in the Pyrenees.
+Alaphilippe wore the yellow jersey for 14 days, carrying the hopes of a public eager to see a French winner for the first time since Bernard Hinault in 1985 and defying pundits who felt he would wilt in the Pyrenees.

 Many felt it was the right decision to call off the race.